omeka/Documentation/source/Reference/libraries/globals/js_tag.rst

 .. include:: /Reference/libraries/globals/summary/js_tag.rst

-.. php:function:: js_tag(string $file, string $dir = javascripts)
+.. php:function:: js_tag($file, $dir = 'javascripts')

-    Return a javascript tag.
+    Get a tag for including a local JavaScript file.

+    :type $file: string
-    :param string $file: The name of the file, without .js extension.
+    :param $file: The name of the file, without .js extension.
+    :type $dir: string
-    :param string $dir: The directory in which to look for javascript files.
+    :param $dir: The directory in which to look for javascript files.
 Recommended to leave the default value.
     :returns: string

 *****